 The city of Norfolk is one of the oldest cities in the Hampton Roads metro area.
 It was officially founded in 1682.
-Before that, it was a jurisdiction under the Elizabeth Cittie incorporation.
+Before that, it was jurisdiction under the Elizabeth Cittie incorporation.
 It was later incorporated in 1705.
 By the end of the century, it was considered the most prosperous city in the state because of its role as a port for exporting goods to the British Isles and other areas around the world.
 In 1776 during the Revolutionary War, the city was attacked for more than eight hours, destroying nearly two-thirds of the city’s buildings.
-The city began to rebuild, but faced another challenge following a fire in 1804.
+The city began to rebuild but faced another challenge following a fire in 1804.

 Like other areas in the south, Norfolk was affected by a recession in 1820 that led to the migration of many residents.
 The population was affected again in the mid-1800s with an outbreak of yellow fever that killed many people, and one-third of the residents left the city to avoid the illness.
 Neighboring cities and the state of New York banned residents from Norfolk as the epidemic continued to spread, primarily because of sanitation issues and mosquitoes.
 The cooler weather finally brought some relief, although over 3,000 people were dead after it all.

 In the early 1900s, the Naval Air Station Hampton Roads was erected ahead of World War I. The Virginian Railway was also part of the city during this period.
 The city continued its expansion through annexation, with its current borders finally established in the 1980s.
-After World War II, highways, bridges, and tunnels furthered the city’s expansion.
+After World War II, highways, bridges, and tunnels furthered the city’s development.
 This led to the construction of more residential housing in the suburbs.
 This ultimately led to a decline in population as middle-class white residents moved out of the city and into the suburbs.
 To draw in more residents, the city built malls and shopping centers in the 1960s and 1970s.
 In the 1980s, revitalization efforts continued with the construction of the Waterside marketplace.
 The city continued its expansion to include a stadium, restaurants and retail centers.
-The downtown area has brought in revenues that will used to revitalize other neighborhoods in Norfolk.
+The downtown area has brought in revenues that will be used to revitalize other neighborhoods in Norfolk.

-Today, the city is home to the Norfolk Southern Railway headquarters, as well as the Maerks Line headquarters.
+Today, the city is home to the Norfolk Southern Railway headquarters, as well as the Maersk Line headquarters.
 It boasts many attractions that appeal to residents and tourists, including the beaches of Chesapeake Bay.